NCAR/ncar-neon-books/quick_start_docker_part2.md

     localhost:9999

 :::{note}
-*This connects to an interface.
+This connects to an interface.
 Note the ‘9999’ at the end of this number is the same as the beginning of the port in step 4 above.

 If you launch more than one container at a time, you will need to change the port number.
 :::

 ## 5. Accessing the NEON Tower Simulation Tutorial
 Your browser window will open a Jupyter Notebook environment.

--   Click on the `tutorials` folder on the left, then
+-   Double-click on the `tutorials` folder on the left, then
--   Click on the `notebooks` folder.
 -   Open the `NEON_Tower_Simulation_Tutorial`

 ![Jupyter-Lab screenshot](images/jupyter-lab_screenshot.png)